pcabdur/Smartpay/README.md

-# AgentPay: Programmable Money for AI Agents 🤖💸
+# SmartPay: Programmable Money for AI Agents 🤖💸

 **MNEE Hackathon Submission - Track: Best Use of MNEE**